Sourolio10/flask-grammar-correction-app/README.md

 pip install -r requirements.txt
 ```

-3. Configure your application settings by editing the `config/db_config.py` and `config/ai_config.py` files to match your database and AI service credentials.
+3. Configure your application settings by editing the `config/db_config.py` and `config/ai_config.py` files to match your database and AI service credentials or use python-dotenv

 4. Set up your database schema as required by the `models/user.py` (assuming you have a `UserDBHandler` managing database interactions).